 Opening Hours: Mon to Fri 2 pm to 1 am, Sat & Sun 11 am 1 am

 Outdoor Seating/Garden: Yes.
 There is a large amount of seating outside.

-    Pivovar Národní is another very new microbrewery bar in the centre, right beside the National Theatre.
+Pivovar Národní is a microbrewery bar in the centre, right beside the National Theatre.
 It consists of a large non-smoking bar/restaurant and a 100 seat Beer Garden with a children’s play corner.
 It serves 3 micro-brews Czech Lion 11° Pilsner .4 – 35 Kc, Czech Lion 11° Unfiltered Lager .4 – 35 Kc and Czech Lion 13° semi-dark special .4 – 39 Kc.